 “Without these insights, it is difficult to provide any meaningful feedback in response to this consultation paper.”

-The association noted that the current drafting of SISA s 68B should be sufficiently broad to capture wide ranging activities and behaviours and allow for newly emerging or evolving ones.
+The association noted that the current drafting of SISA section 68B should be sufficiently broad to capture wide-ranging activities and behaviours and allow for newly emerging or evolving ones.

-“The use of the term ‘likely to result’ provides regulators with very broad powers to act in response to activities that might lead to the illegal release of superannuation benefits, even if no withdrawal has been made,” said Burgess.
+“The use of the term ‘likely to result’ provides regulators with very broad powers to act in response to activities that might lead to the illegal release of superannuation benefits, even if no withdrawal has been made,” Burgess said.

 “This means that merely setting the stage for a potential breach is enough for the Commissioner to act.”

-It also noted that the amendments introduced by Treasury Laws Amendment (Tax Accountants and Fairness) Act 2024 already expanded the scope of promoter penalties.
+It also noted that the amendments introduced by the Treasury Laws Amendment (Tax Accountants and Fairness) Act 2024 expanded the scope of promoter penalties.

-This included a broader definition of what it means to be a promoter under Division 290 of the Taxation Administration Act 1953 (ITAA 1953).
+This included a broader definition of the meaning of ‘promoter’ under Division 290 of the Taxation Administration Act 1953 (ITAA 1953).

 Previously, the ATO had to prove that a promoter received some form of consideration for promoting a tax exploitation scheme, the submission explained.